Low Income - Council Tax Reduction

 - Net earned income will be used in your calculation (gross minus tax, national insurance contributions and 50% of any pension contribution)

-- For those working over 16 hours we will make earnings disregards of £5.00 for single people, £10.00 for couples and £20.00 for lone parents, disabled and carers.
+- For those working we will make earnings disregards of £5.00 for single people, £10.00 for couples and £20.00 for lone parents, disabled and carers.

 - A further £17.10 will be deducted for those working over 16 hours